The Best Paint for Kitchen Cabinets: Everything You Need to Know!

 Kari at U-Create Crafts shared her cabinet nightmare!
 Her first attempt at painting cabinets was traumatizing (like so many have experienced).
 Her cabinets turned out yellow and terrible.

 Fortunately, the second attempt worked out much better.
-She used Valspar Cabinet Enamel paint that is specifically meant for cabinets.
-She reports coverage with one coat, but she opted for two to give her cabinets a more polished look.ย Kari reports sheโs very happy with her second results!
+She used Valspar Cabinet Enamel paint, which is meant explicitly for cabinets.
+She reports coverage with one coat, but she opted for two to give her cabinets a more polished look.
+Kari’s thoughts on attempt #2: she's very happy with her second results!
 You can click here to head over to Kari's blog to learn more about the paint and process she used.

 Basic Latex Paint

-Christy's cabinets turned out beautifully using a basic latex paint.
+Christy's cabinets turned out beautifully using basic latex paint.
 I found this shocking because I have painted furniture and the cabinets in our old laundry room with basic latex paint and had chipping and peeling almost immediately.
-Christy does recommend deglossing AND sanding in addition to using a paint with a built-in primer + priming separately for better coverage.
-So while using basic latex paint is an option, it certainly seems quite labor intensive if you want to get results that last.
+I found it wasn't a good option for my own cabinets in high-traffic areas.
+Christy recommends deglossing and sanding in addition to using a paint with a built-in primer, as well as applying a good primer separately for better coverage.
+So, while using basic latex paint is an option, it certainly seems quite labor-intensive if you want to achieve results that last.
 You can see how her cabinets were holding up after 3 years in this post.
+Christy, over at Confessions of a Serial DIYer, offers a great tutorial on her blog, walking you through her cabinet painting process, which is quite different from the process I used, but clearly still as effective.
+Click here to head over to her blog for her full tutorial and for information on exactly what paint brand she used!

-Be sure to save this post on Pinterest and/or share it on Facebook if you want to be able to find it again later!
+Be sure to save this post on Pinterest and/or share it on Facebook so you can find it again later!

 And if you want exclusive content and behind-the-scenes sneak peeks, be sure to subscribe before you head out!